UKCloud/documentation/articles/cdsz/cdsz-sco.md

 We have implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.

-We don't provide Protective Monitoring services above the hypervisor (for example, for your VM); it is your responsibility to act at this level or you can use our Security Operations Service to monitor your virtual estate upon request.
+If you require protective monitoring services above the hypervisor (for example, for your VM), we offer our Security Operations Service to monitor your virtual estate (additional charges apply).
+For more information, see the [*Security Operations Service Service Definition*](..//soc/soc-sd.md).

 In line with UKCloud's SISP, we provide notification of customer-impacting security incidents.
 It is your responsibility to report similar incidents to us.